 It is a violation of the Handbook and this Policy for a Participant to engage in or tolerate: (1) Prohibited Conduct, as outlined in this Policy; (2) any conduct that would violate any current or previous U.S. Center for SafeSport (the “Center”), MEMBER ORGANIZATION NAME/ ACRONYM, or member organization standards analogous to Prohibited Conduct that existed at the time of the alleged conduct; or (3) any conduct that would violate community standards analogous to Prohibited Conduct that existed at the time of the alleged conduct, including then applicable criminal and/or civil laws.

-SportProhibited Conduct also includes:
+Prohibited Conduct also includes:

+A. Criminal Charges or Dispositions

-A. Child Abuse
+B. Child Abuse

-B. Sexual Misconduct
+C. Sexual Misconduct

-C. Emotional and Physical Misconduct, including Stalking, Bullying, Hazing, and Harassment
+D. Emotional and Physical Misconduct, including Stalking, Bullying, Hazing, and Harassment

-D. Aiding and Abetting
+E. Aiding and Abetting

-E. Misconduct Related to Reporting
+F. Misconduct Related to Reporting

+G. Abuse of Process

-F. Other Inappropriate Conduct
+H. Other Inappropriate Conduct

+I. Violation of Sport Abuse Prevention Policies

+A. Criminal Charges or Dispositions

+It is a violation of this Policy for a Participant to be subject to a Criminal Charge analogous to Prohibited Conduct or to have or been subject to Criminal Disposition analogous to Prohibited Conduct.
+When assessing whether a Criminal charge or Disposition is analogous to Prohibited Conduct, Move United may rely upon the underlying allegations, original charges, amended charges, or those to which a plea was entered.

+Criminal Conduct is relevant to an individual’s fitness to participate in sport.
+The age of a Criminal Charge or Disposition is not relevant to whether a violation of the Handbook occurred, but may be considered for sanctioning purposes.

+Criminal Charge

+A Criminal Charge includes (1) being arrested and presently subject to bond obligations or conditional release, (2) any pending criminal charge(s), or (3) active warrant(s) for arrest

+Criminal Disposition

+A Criminal Disposition is any disposition or resolution of a criminal proceeding, other than an adjudication of not guilty, including, but not limited to: an adjudication of guilt or admission to a criminal violation, a plea to a charge or a lesser included offense, a please of no contest, any plea analogous to an Alford or Kennedy please, the disposition of the proceeding through a diversionary program, deferred adjudication, deferred prosecution, disposition of supervision, conditional dismissal, juvenile delinquency adjudication, or similar agreement.

+Sex Offender Registry

+A Participant who is currently on any state, federal, territorial, or tribal sex offender registry is ineligible to participate in Move United.

-A. Child Abuse
+B. Child Abuse

 It is a violation of this Policy for a Participant to engage in Child Abuse.

-B. Sexual Misconduct
+C. Sexual Misconduct

 It is a violation of this Policy for a Participant to engage in Sexual Misconduct.
 Sexual Misconduct offenses include, but are not limited to: